What is Uni Pasta?

 - Garlic cloves – The garlic itself is not used in the final dish but is cooked with olive oil to extract the garlic flavor.
 It would be a waste to throw it away, so I usually eat the fried garlic straight after this process is complete or save it for salads etc. Alternatively, you could use garlic-infused olive oil as a shortcut.

-- Red onion – red onions are recommended for sea urchin pasta due to their sweet flavour, but white onion can be used in a pinch.
+- Red onion – red onions are recommended for sea urchin pasta due to their sweet flavor, but white onion can be used in a pinch.

-- Cream – I use fresh cream with 36% milk fat (whipping cream) but heavy cream (48%) also works.
-Avoid using single cream (18%) as it shouldn’t be boiled and tends to curdle.
+- Cream – I use heavy cream with 36% milk fat.
+Avoid using single cream (18%) as it’s more prone to curdling.

 - Sea urchin – Frozen sea urchin is fine since it is not eaten raw, but fresh raw sea urchin is sweeter and tastes better with pasta.